AnggaR96s/Reforestation/README.md

-## Why do mathematicians hate the U.S.?
-Because it's indivisible.
+## Where do bees go to the bathroom?
+The BP station.